Alcohol Abuse vs. Alcoholism

 Alcohol misuse and alcohol abuse are two terms for the same condition: a pattern of drinking that is unhealthy and against safe drinking guidelines.

 Misusing alcohol in one instance may not lead to an alcohol use disorder.
-However, continuing to abuse alcohol over a period of time will likely lead to an alcohol problem.
+However, continuing to abuse alcohol over a while will likely lead to an alcohol problem.
 It’s for this reason that you should strive to avoid alcohol abuse and seek to help people who are battling this issue.

 Alcohol misuse or abuse can lead to alcohol use disorder, a condition difficult to overcome without proper help, support, and treatment.